-We have audited the accompanying consolidated balance sheets of Borqs Technologies, Inc. (the "Company") and its subsidiaries, variable interest entities (the "VIE") and the VIE's subsidiaries (collectively referred to as the "Group"), as of December 31, 2022 and 2021, the related consolidated statements of operations, consolidated statements of comprehensive income (loss), consolidated statements of shareholders' (deficit) equity, and consolidated statements of cash flows, for each of the three years ended December 31, 2022, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial positions of the Group as of December 31, 2022 and 2021, and the results of its operations and its cash flows, for each of the three years ended December 31, 2022, in conformity with generally accepted accounting principles in the United States of America.
+We have audited the accompanying consolidated balance sheets of Borqs Technologies, Inc. (the "Company") and its subsidiaries (collectively referred to as the "Group"), as of December 31, 2023 and 2022, the related consolidated statements of operations, consolidated statements of comprehensive income (loss), consolidated statements of shareholders' (deficit) equity, and consolidated statements of cash flows, for each of the three years ended December 31, 2023, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial positions of the Group as of December 31, 2023 and 2022, and the results of its operations and its cash flows, for each of the three years ended December 31, 2023, in conformity with generally accepted accounting principles in the United States of America.